Emmanuel Verrier-Choquette - 5-minute read |

 paragraph text here.

-The author wishes to thank LP Maurice for many inspiring discussions as well as Ken Smith, former Chair of the Board and Managing Partner of Secor Consulting, and David Waldron, President of Everett Point and former Global Lead Partner of Mining Strategy at KPMG, for valuable comments.
+The author wishes to thank LP Maurice for many inspiring discussions as well as Ken Smith, former Chair of the Board and Managing Partner of Secor Consulting, and David Waldron, Partner at Vires Capital VII, for valuable comments.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!